HYMOR: An open-source package for global modal, non-modal, and receptivity analysis in high-enthalpy hypersonic vehicles: Details of numerical implementation

-where $E(t)$ is the energy of the post-shock flow at time $t$, and $\overline{\dot{E}_\infty} t_\text{ref}$ is the flux of freestream energy that has crossed the shock wave front at a reference time $t_\text{ref}$.
-The freestream disturbance energy flux entering the domain, $\overline{\dot{E}_\infty}$, is computed by summing the energy flux contributions over all discrete elements of the shock front,
+is the freestream mass flux through the fitted shock.
+Thus $t^{\mathrm{ref}}$ is the time required for the base-flow mass flux entering through the shock to replenish the mass contained in $V_D$.
+The flux is assembled over the discrete elements of the shock front,

-$A_k$ is the shock area of a discrete element, and $n_k$ the projection of the shock normal in the freestream direction.
-The factor $\frac{1}{2}$ appears for waves that have non-zero frequency, when averaging the freestream disturbance energy flux for an infinite time:
+Here $A_k$ is the area of shock element $k$, $\bm n_{s,k}$ is the unit normal to the fitted shock, and $n_k$ is the nonnegative projection of that normal onto the freestream direction.
+Using the previous discrete definition, the reference energy can be expressed as

-The reference time $t_\text{ref}$ is defined as the time it takes the mass flux going through the shock $\dot{m}_\infty$ (in the base flow) to fill the total mass in the post-shock domain $m_\text{post-shock}$ (in the base flow):

-$\bm{\overline{C}}(t)$ and $\bm{\overline{D}}$ are hermitian.
-For this reason, the Lanczos algorithm is used again to solve the Rayleigh quotient problem for a given time $t$.
-As in previous section, the ARPACK \citep{lehoucq1998arpack} implementation of the Implicitly Restarted Lanczos Method is used.
-An important point to note is that, even though $\bm{\overline{C}}(t)$ and $\bm{\overline{D}}$ are hermitian, they are complex valued due to the phase information encoded in the streamwise evolution of freestream disturbances, via the operator $\bm{D_x}$.